-At The Beet Retreat every life matters, below you’ll learn a little more about all the beautiful animals you will share your stay with:
+At The Beet Retreat every life matters, below you’ll learn a little more about the beautiful who The Beet Retreat has been able to help:

 Mac, the Kelpie and a super welcoming co-host, he arrived in September 2016.
 A former working sheepdog from a property in Deniliquin NSW, he had apparently decided after 3 years herding sheep, that it was not for him and nicking off to go to sleep somewhere didn’t bode well for his future!